sam-slate/day-in-the-life/README.md

 I chose to use basic C++ classes with few added libraries in order to better help the students I was TAing with their assignments.
 This limits the code in terms of how dynamic it can be but makes the classes simpler and easy to understand.

 I started from scratch in building the framework of a choose-your-own-adventure game.
-Since I wanted to be able to change the gameplay easily, I built out an abstract framework that can read in from information files the events and choices central the game.
+Since I wanted to be able to change the gameplay easily, I built out an abstract framework that can read in from information files the events and choices central to the game.
 These information files are the .txt files.

 ## Local Setup